poplatek/payment-methods-book/mobile-app-features/README.md

 44. Cancels payment to a non-app user if non-app user does not install the app.
 45. Supports paying w/o confirmation for low value transactions.
 46. Supports paying w/confirmation for high value transactions.
+47. White label: allows for custom logos in the application
+48. White label in eCommerce: allows for custom logos in eCommerce